 McArthur’s work cross-fertilizes the disciplines of performance, visual art, music and writing.As a soloist and in collaborations she plays with the divisions between artist and audience in (“Bridges”1995; “Artist” for #Selfie 2014; “Seven Swans” 2019) and her solstice production, Wassail!, a collaborative community mix-up of story, song and celebration.
 Her visual exhibition work uses symbol and memory to explore natural systems and the ways they exist alongside and within human ones.

-In early 2019 McArthur moved her life and work to Hamilton, to step into a three year, self-directed artist residency The Cotton Factory.
-Her work there includes commissioned portraiture, illustration, water collaborations, artistic research into ‘home’ and ‘place’ and new experimentations in media.
+In early 2019 McArthur moved her life and work to Hamilton to step into a three year, self-directed artist residency The Cotton Factory.
+Her work there includes commissioned portraiture, illustration, water collaborations, artistic research into ‘home’ and ‘place’ and new media experiments.
 McArthur writes extensively and regularly about process, art and the vicissitudes and marvels of life on her blog at keiramcarthur.ca.
 She is a veteran performer (cello and vocalist) and producer of events.

 …and a 60 word bio, both for early 2020